 Description Participation requirements are adequately tailored to ensure participation of all the eligible entities.
 For trade repository services, the eligibility criterion to undertake transactions in each product is clearly specified by RBI.
 Since the reporting is mandated by RBI, any transactions undertaken by these entities have to be reported to the Trade Reporting platform.
 All eligible members have been given access to TR services.
-3 Least restrictive access: Membership criteria is reviewed periodically as and when situation in market requires revision in access criteria Disclosure of criteria: Participation criteria and restrictions are available publicly through CCIL website.
+8 Least restrictive access: Membership criteria is reviewed periodically as and when situation in market requires revision in access criteria - Disclosure of criteria: Participation criteria and restrictions are available publicly through CCIL website.
 Key consideration 3 An FMI should monitor compliance with its participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements.
-Description Monitoring compliance: Monitoring compliance: Monitoring of compliance with participation requirements Monitoring of compliance with participation requirements Monitoring of compliance with participation requirements is conducted through a process of annual review.
-Any Monitoring of compliance with participation requirements is conducted through a process of annual review.
-Any other external event or regulatory actions which have an Monitoring of compliance with participation requirements is conducted through a process of annual review.
-Any other external event or regulatory actions which have an impact on the members are also monitored closely and Monitoring of compliance with participation requirements is conducted through a process of annual review.
-Any other external event or regulatory actions which have an impact on the members are also monitored closely and Monitoring of compliance with participation requirements is conducted through a process of annual review.
+Description Monitoring compliance: Monitoring of compliance with participation requirements is conducted through a process of annual review.
+Any is conducted through a process of annual review.
+Any is conducted through a process of annual review.
+Any other external event or regulatory actions which have an is conducted through a process of annual review.
+Any other external event or regulatory actions which have an impact on the members are also monitored closely and is conducted through a process of annual review.
+Any other external event or regulatory actions which have an impact on the members are also monitored closely and is conducted through a process of annual review.
 Any other external event or regulatory actions which have an impact on the members are also monitored closely and actions taken suitably.